 ACCC has 125,000+ miles installed, 65+ countries.
 TS Conductor pitches drop-in ACSR replacement at 2–3× capacity with better sag-at-temperature; BEV + Gates + NEA backed.

 No single winner.
-Gridmatic #1 ERCOT rankings + 1 GWh crossed.
-Fluence Mosaic has hardware-tuning moat on its own fleet.
-Consolidation likely — all chasing ~1–2 GW/yr of new projects.
+Gridmatic has published ERCOT performance and 1 GWh scale markers.
+Fluence Mosaic has hardware-tuning advantages on its own fleet.
+Consolidation likely as BESS additions grow.

 Regulated plumbing.
 PCI optimizes >50% of NA generation.
 OATI is the FERC-mandated OASIS standard (1,400+ customers).
 Yes Energy unifies data + production-cost + siting.